Skip to content

 May 25, 2026, 2:44 pm | Read time: 7 minutes

-FITBOOK: Mr. Despeghel, what definition of a dream body or goals regarding their body do men over 50 approach you with?
+FITBOOK: Mr. Despeghel, what definition of a dream body or goals regarding their bodies do men over 50 bring to you?

 Dr. Dr. Michael Despeghel: “Men desire an athletic physique.
-A six-pack is a huge topic; visible abs are in high demand.”
+A six-pack is a huge topic, visible abs are in highest demand.”

 How do these men think?